channingko-madden/pi-vitrine/README.md

 ## Host Server

-The host server provides a web UI as well as HTTP endpoints for storing data sent by client devices.
+The host server provides a web UI for the user to register client devices and visualize data.
+It also provides HTTP endpoints for storing data sent by client devices.

 See [here](db/README.md) for postgres database setup.

-Run the host server from the [cmd/server/](cmd/server/) package.
+Build and run the host server from the [cmd/server/](cmd/server/) package.

+* There is a `--help` option to explain the different CLI parameters.

-## Client Device
+## Client Raspberry Pi Device

-A client device reads sensor data and sends it to the host server over HTTP.
-It also provides a web UI for configuring the client.
+A client Raspberry Pi device reads sensor data and sends it to the host server over HTTP.
+It also provides a web UI for displaying client sensor data.

 See [here](cmd/client/README.md) for client setup help.

-Run the client from the [cmd/client/](cmd/client/) package.
+Build and run the client from the [cmd/client/](cmd/client/) package.

+* There is a `--help` option to explain the different CLI parameters.